 With Noggin 2.0, partners can extend their services beyond merely delivering plans to implementing end-to-end systems that manage business as usual tasks and critical situations alike, a sustainable adoption model beyond a referral for a technology solution.

 We will be discussing this partner journey and offering concrete examples at the upcoming Noggin User Conference on 12 & 13 September 2019 in Sydney.
-To learn more, please go to the conference website or contact us on firstname.lastname@example.org.
+To learn more, contact us on firstname.lastname@example.org.